Skip to main content

 Python

-TOOL_SELECTION_PROMPT = """
+TOOL_GUIDE = """

 Available tools and when to use them:

-2. **knowledge_base**: For company-specific information, policies, products
+2. **knowledge_base**: Company-specific info, policies, products

-3. **database_query**: For user data, analytics, specific records
+3. **database_query**: User data, analytics, specific records

-4. **calculator**: For any mathematical computations
+4. **calculator**: Any mathematical computation

 Decision tree:

-- Is it about our company? -> knowledge_base
+- About our company? → knowledge_base

-- Does it need math? -> calculator
+- Needs math? → calculator

-- Otherwise -> web_search
+- Otherwise → web_search

 """

-Design tools that work together:
+Tools that work together:

 Python